 Rotation selections will be guided by the Residency Program Director, and will ensure the resident achieves a broad range of experiences and exposure to various patient populations.

-Other key experiences during the residency will include the completion of a major research project, the completion of 2 audits (abbreviated research projects), participation in a journal club education series, delivery of 2 formal educational lectures, precepting P2 students, and volunteer work at the Columbus Free Clinic.
+Other key experiences during the residency will include the completion of a major research project, the completion of 2 audits (abbreviated research projects), participate in clinical on call program, delivery of 2 formal educational lectures, precepting P2 students, and volunteer work at the Columbus Free Clinic.
 The resident will also have the opportunity to attend the ASHP Midyear Clinical Meeting in addition to presenting their finalized research project at the Great Lakes Pharmacy Residency Conference.

 The PGY1 residency program provides a unique opportunity for exposure to highly trained preceptors in many practice areas.
 Residents may choose rotations in areas such as internal medicine, transplant, surgery, critical care, cardiology, emergency medicine, hematology/oncology, and ambulatory care.
 In addition to numerous direct patient care rotation opportunities, there are numerous indirect patient care rotation opportunities which include investigational drugs, pharmacy administration, drug information, medication safety, information technology, patient assistance, and academia.